 3) Moderator for a Roundtable Session: A moderator reviews pertinent materials (abstract or paper) in advance of the meeting, ensures that all presenters have an equal amount of time to present, and facilitates conversation during the question and answer portion of the Roundtable.
 All SWS members are encouraged to volunteer for this service if they feel that they have expertise in a particular area and they would like to help facilitate conversation.
 Those interested in serving as a moderator will be asked to include (a) name, (b) affiliation, (c) contact information and (d) 3 keywords describing their areas of expertise.

 *PLEASE NOTE that information provided here–through the submission portal–will appear exactly as it is entered.
 Therefore, in submission titles, your name, and institution, please make sure that the way you enter this information is exactly how you would like for it to appear in the program.

 Only current SWS members can submit via the MemberClicks submission system.
 To request a sponsored 2021 SWS Membership, please submit this form: https://sws.memberclicks.net/request-a-sws-membership-sponsorship

 All program participants must be registered for the 2021 Summer Meeting by July 1, 2021.
 Registration will be open to all current SWS members with an optional voluntary registration fee.
 The Registration System will open in May 2021.

 Limitations on Program Appearances

-Because time slots are limited, participants may serve in no more than two presentation roles (author of a paper, panel participant, workshop leader, etc.).
-There are no restrictions on the number of times a participant may serve as a moderator or Session presider.
+Because time slots are limited, participants may only submit one Roundtable submission and one Session or Workshop submission.
+There are no restrictions on the number of times a participant may serve as a Moderator.

 Please direct questions about submissions and participation to Barret Katuna, Executive Officer, at email@example.com.